Fritz Moser, St Aubin, Switzerland - S.T.A.S.

 Having trained in the art of watchmaking, Fritz Moser found employment in St Aubin with Zedel in 1899.
 In 1903 he began his own firm, producing his first machine, a sidevalve V-twin, in 1905.
 These engines became very popular due to their good performance and excellent economy, winning a number of world records not least of which was an amazing run on a Moser-powered 125cc Dollar which achieved a top speed of over 103 km/h.

 Their 123cc and 173cc OHV engines were quite popular in Italy and machines equipped with these won many races in the 1920s.

-The company was absorbed by Allegro in the 1930s.
+The company was absorbed by Allegro in 1932 and production ceased in 1935.

-If you have a query about Moser motorcycles, or wish to share your knowledge of these classic Swiss machines, please contact us
+If you have a query or information about Moser motorcycles please contact us